 EAGALA - Enriching Every Life Through Horses!

-EAGALA was founded in 1999 as a nonprofit 501(c)3 organization developed to address the need for resources, education and professionalism in the fields of Equine Assisted Psychotherapy and Equine Assisted Learning.
-EAGALA has now grown to over 3,500 members in 41 countries, with regional coordinators helping support members and networking groups in EAGALA Europe/Middle East, EAGALA Africa, EAGALA LatinoAmerica, EAGALA Pacific, and EAGALA U.S./Canada.
+The Equine Assisted Growth and Learning Association (EAGALA) was founded in 1999 as a nonprofit 501(c)3 organization developed to address the need for resources, education and professionalism in the fields of Equine Assisted Psychotherapy and Equine Assisted Learning.
+EAGALA has now grown to over 4,500 members in 50 countries, with Regional Coordinators helping support members and networking groups in EAGALA Europe/Middle East, EAGALA Africa, EAGALA LatinoAmerica, EAGALA Pacific, and EAGALA U.S./Canada.

 It is our vision that every person in the world will have access to EAGALA Model services to improve lives and systems worldwide.